rajeswarivmarimuthu/rajeswarimarimuthu/README.md

 # Project Description
 This webapplication is portfolio of my work.
-This application will be presented with responsive layout if the page is resized or viewed on various screens and devices.
+This application is designed and built with mobile-first approach.
+This will be presented with responsive layout if the page is resized or viewed on various screens and devices.
 This is acheived by using @media query and flexbox in css.
 Implemented css pseudo class for hover states on the cards at work exhibit section.

 # Application details
 GH Repo @ https://github.com/rajeswarivmarimuthu/rajeswarimarimuthu <br/>